How Efficient Are Solar Cells

 Higher amounts of electricity produced

 The more efficient solar panels are, the more electricity they produce.
-Highly efficient solar panels absorb the sun easily and produce more power than less efficient solar panels.
+Highly efficient solar panels absorb the sun rays easily and produce more power than less efficient solar panels.

 Depending on the size of your solar panels, more efficient solar panels will produce more electricity.